-If the number of Common Shares or other Equity Interests (as defined in the Fifth Amended and Restated Memorandum and Articles of Association) of the post-closing issuer held by the Legacy Shareholders represents (i) more than two sevenths (2/7) and less than three sevenths (3/7) of the total voting power of all outstanding Equity Interests of the post-closing issuer, then the number of directors that the Minority Representative shall be entitled to appoint shall decrease from three directors to two directors, (ii) more than one seventh (1/7) and less than two sevenths (2/7) of the total voting power of all outstanding Equity Interests of the post-closing issuer, then the number of directors that the Minority Representative shall be entitled to appoint shall be entitled to appoint shall decrease from two directors to two directors to one director, and (iii) less than five percent (5%) of the total voting power of all outstanding Equity Interests of the post-closing issuer, then the Minority Representative shall no longer be entitled to appoint any directors.
+If the number of Common Shares or other Equity Interests (as defined in the Fifth Amended and Restated Memorandum and Articles of Association) of the post-closing issuer held by the Legacy Shareholders represents (i) more than two sevenths (2/7) and less than three sevenths (3/7) of the total voting power of all outstanding Equity Interests of the post-closing issuer, then the number of directors that the Minority Representative shall be entitled to appoint shall decrease from three directors to two directors, (ii) more than one seventh (1/7) and less than two sevenths (2/7) of the total voting power of all outstanding Equity Interests of the post-closing issuer, then the number of directors that the Minority Representative shall be entitled to appoint shall decrease from two directors to one director, and (iii) less than five percent (5%) of the total voting power of all outstanding Equity Interests of the post-closing issuer, then the Minority Representative shall no longer be entitled to appoint any directors.

-If the number of Common Shares or other Equity Interests held by Digital Grid or its affiliates represents (i) more than three sevenths (3/7) and less than fifty percent (50%) of the total voting power of all outstanding Equity Interests of the post-closing issuer, then the number of directors that Digital Grid shall be entitled to appoint shall decrease from four directors to three directors, (ii) more than two sevenths (2/7) and less than three sevenths (3/7) of the total voting power of all outstanding Equity Interests of the post-closing issuer, then the number of directors that Digital Grid shall be entitled to appoint shall decrease from four directors to three directors of the post-closing issuer, then the number of directors that Digital Grid shall be entitled to appoint shall decrease from three directors to two directors, (iii) more than one seventh (1/7) and less than two sevenths (2/7) of the total voting power of all outstanding Equity Interests of the post-closing issuer, then the number of directors that Digital Grid shall be entitled to appoint shall decrease from two directors to one director, and (iv) less than five percent (5%) of the total voting power of all outstanding Equity Interests of the post-closing issuer, then Digital Grid shall no longer be entitled to appoint any directors.
+If the number of Common Shares or other Equity Interests held by Digital Grid or its affiliates represents (i) more than three sevenths (3/7) and less than fifty percent (50%) of the total voting power of all outstanding Equity Interests of the post-closing issuer, then the number of directors that Digital Grid shall be entitled to appoint shall decrease from four directors to three directors, (ii) more than two sevenths (2/7) and less than three sevenths (3/7) of the total voting power of all outstanding Equity Interests of the post-closing issuer, then the number of directors that Digital Grid shall be entitled to appoint shall decrease from three directors to two directors, (iii) more than one seventh (1/7) and less than two sevenths (2/7) of the total voting power of all outstanding Equity Interests of the post-closing issuer, then the number of directors that Digital Grid shall be entitled to appoint shall decrease from two directors to one director, and (iv) less than five percent (5%) of the total voting power of all outstanding Equity Interests of the post-closing issuer, then Digital Grid shall no longer be entitled to appoint any directors.